-There are a lot of issues to deal with in the case of divorce.
-It is often a very emotional and trying time, and some may compare it to the death of a loved one.
+Often divorce is a very emotional and trying time.
+Some may even compare it to the death of a loved one.
 After all, it is the end of a relationship.
-In either of these situations, it can be difficult to think clearly or to realize all the legal and financial aspects that are involved.
+There are so many issues to deal with in either of these situations.
+It can be difficult to keep a clear mind during these times.
+And even more difficult to realize all of the legal and financial aspects involved in a divorce.

 For example, say your retirement accounts are worth $1,000,000 and you have another $1,000,000 life insurance policy when you die.
 Your Will says that everything goes to your current spouse, but the designated beneficiary forms still show your ex-spouse as the sole beneficiary.
-Imagine your current spouse’s disbelief when he/she goes to collect on the life insurance or ask for a withdrawal from the retirement account, only to find that he/she is not entitled to either.
+Imagine your current spouse’s disbelief when they try to collect on the life insurance balance or ask for a withdrawal from the retirement account, only to find that they are not entitled to either.

 A review of your designated beneficiary forms is always a good idea to make sure they align with your current estate plan.
 It’s extremely important in case of remarriage, either as a result of divorce or the death of a spouse.